Falling in love one textile at a time.

 Hmong textile skills are passed down from mother to daughter.
 In Hmong history most girls sewed their own clothes.
 The girls first learn to embroider, followed by appliqué and then batik.
 Some families start with the cotton fiber grown in their own fields, spin the fiber, and weave the cloth, sometimes in intricate patterns.
 This is just the beginning.
 Natural indigo and other dye plants are grown, gathered, and prepared.
 The cotton is dyed in the indigo vat numerous times to create a deep, almost black, color.

 Nagaland symbols and designs on textiles are the identification mark of the different tribes.
 It also reflects their social status.
 Textiles in general are an important part of all ceremonies and festivities in Nagaland particularly to do with their costumes.
-The All the tribes of Nagaland have their own unique textile heritage which are vibrant and beautiful, a real treat to the beholders eyes.
-Many are created on a traditional loin loom.
+Each of the tribes of Nagaland have their own unique textile heritage which are vibrant and beautiful, a real treat to the beholders eyes.
+Most are created on a traditional loin loom.

 The age old practice of traditional weaving on a loin loom is still very much in use throughout Nagaland.
 This is a tedious and time consuming method, but the end result is so perfect they cannot be compared with any other type of weaving.